Yosemite rock fall changes face of world-class climb

 Renowned climber Kevin Jorgeson said the fallen section had been one of his favorite routes.
 He has twice scaled Half Dome.

-In addition, he and climbing partner Tommy Caldwell made history early this year with a free climb up Dawn Wall on the opposite side of Yosemite Valley.
+He and climbing partner Tommy Caldwell made history early this year with a free climb up El Capitan's Dawn Wall on the opposite side of Yosemite Valley.